 Did you think we wouldn’t be a little narcissistic and include ourselves on this list?
 If you’re looking for more from The Manual in your life, then this podcast is for you.
 From award-winning chefs to race car drivers to the owners of major breweries, we’ve talked to the best of the best in all of the industries you care about.
 We’ve talked to some great people in our first years, and the list of guests is only getting better from here.

-If you burn through all of these, you should check out our favorite podcasts for road trips, these productive podcasts to help get your life together, the best fiction podcasts overall, podcasts to listen to at work, podcasts perfect for your commute, the greatest history podcasts, some spooky horror podcasts, or The Manual’s own podcast.
+If you burn through all of these, you should check out our favorite podcasts for road trips, the best fiction podcasts overall, podcasts to listen to at work or while you work out, podcasts perfect for your commute, the greatest history podcasts, hilarious comedy podcasts, some spooky horror podcasts, these appetizing food podcasts, or The Manual’s own podcast.
 And if you’re new to podcasts, you’ll need one of the top apps for listening.

 Article originally published December 28, 2018.
 Last updated to include new suggestions for 2019.